sshchicago/admin/general/minutes/2020-12-30_genbod_minutes.md

 - No Updates

 # Maintenance Log
-- Review/update log on whiteboard!
+- Review/update log on whiteboard

-# Projects
-- No Projects
+- Make note of major changes and needs here

-# Motions and Votes
+# Motions and Voting
-- No motions or votes
+- No motions or voting

 # Potpourri
 - No Potpourri